 - Focus Group Ending: Executive Meddling wanted Julianne to get together with a random guy at the wedding reception, but audiences didn't like it, so the originally-written ending where her gay friend George comforts her was made instead.

-- Fourth Date Marriage: Part of the reason Julianne is so mad that he'd marry Kimberly, since he barely knew her at all while she and Michael have been friends for years already.
+- Fourth Date Marriage: Part of the reason Julianne is so mad that he'd marry Kimberly, since he barely knew her while she and Michael have been friends for years already.

 - Genre Deconstruction: A romantic comedy where the protagonist comes to realise that she is the Romantic False Lead.
 Several Zany Schemes are scuppered when Reality Ensues and/or the couple make up because they're genuinely in love.

-- Green-Eyed Epiphany: Julianne thought of Michael as her "best friend" until she heard he was getting married.
+- Green-Eyed Epiphany: While Julianne knew Michael might have feelings for her, she thought of him as her best friend until she heard he was getting married.

 - Heel Realization: At one point, Julianne even says "I'm the bad guy."